AUTONOMOUSc CMS Documentation

 WordPress

 Install the WordPress plugin and use the shortcode to render a field.
-This is the easiest path if your site already runs on WordPress.
+This is the main distribution path if your site already runs on WordPress.

 Prefer a separate tab?
 Open the WordPress plugin tutorial.